hyperledger/fabric/docs/source/couchdb_tutorial.rst

 You can perform complex rich queries against the data on the ledger using queries defined within your chaincode.
-The `marbles02 sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ includes two rich rich queries:
+The `marbles02 sample <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/marbles_chaincode.go>`__ includes two rich query functions:

   * **queryMarbles** --